-Celebrating the largest free Folk Festival in the country, the Lowell Folk Festival, in partnership with the Brush Art Gallery and Studios is pleased to announce the annual Art in the Courtyard, an arts and fine crafts component of the Lowell Folk Festival.
-This exciting collaboration will provide an opportunity for visitors to view and purchase some of the finest art and craft works being produced.
+Celebrating the largest free Folk Festival in the country, the Lowell Folk Festival, in partnership with the Brush Art Gallery and Studios is pleased to announce Art on the Boulevard (formerly Art in the Courtyard), an arts and fine crafts component of the Lowell Folk Festival.
+This exciting collaboration provides an opportunity for visitors to view and purchase some of the finest art and craft works being produced.

-Art in the Courtyard takes place on Saturday, July 29 noon - 7:30 pm and Sunday, July 30 noon - 6:00 pm and will be held in the shaded, brick-lined courtyard between the National Historical Park Visitor Center and the Brush Art Gallery.
+Art on the Boulevard takes place on Saturday, July 25 noon - 9:00 pm and Sunday, July 26 noon - 6:00 pm and will be held on Father Morissette Boulevard in front of Lowell High School.
 Tents will be set up to provide a welcoming place, rain or shine.
-Conveniently situated between Market Street and the Dutton Stage, one of the main music and dance stages of the Folk Festival, Art in the Courtyard is a high-traffic spot during the festival.
+Conveniently situated between the Boarding House Park stage and the new Tremont Dance Stage (Tsongas Arena Center Lot A), one of the main music and dance stages of the Folk Festival, Art on the Boulevard is a high-traffic spot during the festival.
 In addition to this, local artists will be displaying and selling their artwork at the Brush Art Gallery and Studios creating a strong center for art and fine crafts for the Lowell Folk Festival.
 The Festival draws over 100,000 visitors each year.